osrf/gazebo_tutorials/install_from_source/tutorial_old.md

 1. Clone the repository into a directory and go into it:

-        hg clone https://bitbucket.org/osrf/sdformat /tmp/sdformat
+        git clone https://github.com/osrf/sdformat /tmp/sdformat
         cd /tmp/sdformat

-     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to branch `sdf3` if you desire more stability
+     **Note:** the `master` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to branch `sdf3` if you desire more stability